jrcmramos/jrcmramos/README.md

-I’m currently working as a senior iOS developer in Zurich 🇨🇭.
+I’m currently working as a senior iOS developer in London 🇨🇬🇧.

 Currently working on educating myself on time management and personal finances.
 In order to don't forget how to program while learning this, I have developed my own app [TimePlaces](https://apps.apple.com/us/app/id1151222627) 😅 I also like to do sports, it keeps me on track 🏃‍.